dnoonan/sisyphus-rails/README.md

 ## How it Works

-Sisyphus uses an aliased form_tag method to automatically put a *&lt;script&gt;...&lt;/script&gt;* tag infront of your forms to initialize Sisyphus
+Sisyphus uses an aliased form_tag method to automatically put a *&lt;script&gt;...&lt;/script&gt;* tag infront of your forms to initialize Sisyphus.
+It also uses an aliased FormHelper form_for method to read options.

     <script>$(document).ready(function() {$('#sampleform').sisyphus();});</script>
     <form id="sampleform">
       ...
     </form>
 ## Usage